Edmilsa Governo: Career

 In 2015, Governo won the 200 metres T12 event at the 2015 African Games, and came third in the 400 metres T12 race at the 2015 IPC Athletics World Championships in Doha, Qatar.
 In 2016, she won the 200 metres T12 event at the IPC Athletics Grand Prix in Tunis, Tunisia.

 At the age of 18, Governo competed at the 2016 Summer Paralympics.
 She was the only Mozambican athlete at the Games, and as such was the country's flag bearer at the Parade of Nations.
 She competed in the women's 100 metres T12 and 400 metres T12 races.
 In the semi-finals of the 400 metres T12 event, she set an African continental record time of 54.99 seconds.
 Her time was the third quickest time of the round.
 In the final, Governo broke the African continental record again, finishing third in a time of 53.89 seconds.
 She lost to Ukrainian Oksana Boturchuk in a sprint finish; Boturshuk finished second in the race.
 Governo was Mozambique's first medalist at a Paralympic Games.
 In the 100 metres T12 event, Governo came third in her semi-final, in a national record time of 12.35.
 She did not qualify for the final.
 In 2017, Governo failed to qualify for the 2017 World Para Athletics Championships in London.

 Governo and Hilario Chavela were Mozambique's flag bearers at the 2020 Summer Paralympics Parade of Nations.
 At the delayed Games, she came last in her heat in the 100 metres T13 event.
 She won her 400 metres T13 heat in an African record time of 55.50 seconds, and finished fifth in the final.

+Governo was scheduled to compete in the 400 metres T13 event at the 2024 Summer Paralympics, though she withdrew citing an injury.
+In October 2024, the Paralympic Committee of Mozambique concluded an investigation and claimed that Governo was not injured.
+They suspended Governo and her coach Narciso Faquir for six years.